Holding Costs Guide

 - Receive reminders when a SKU hits its reorder point

-- Track inventory from receiving to storage to fulfillment, and update inventory counts instantly
+- Track inventory from receiving to storage to fulfilment, and update inventory counts instantly

-- Process orders and send them to the most strategically located fulfillment location with the necessary stock
+- Process orders and send them to the most strategically located fulfilment location with the necessary stock

-- Optimize picking routes to minimize picking errors and increase fulfillment speed
+- Optimise picking routes to minimise picking errors and increase fulfilment speed

 6. Find a fair inventory storage solution

 Optimising your holdings costs can be a long process, and may not be the most effective use of your time.

 Outsourcing inventory storage and warehousing to a logistics service provider like ShipBob provides a massive shortcut to scalable storage, and is often a more cost-effective solution than purchasing and running your own warehouse.

 Depending on your price range, a 3PL provider can also provide value adds beyond storage, such as easy-to-use software and analytics tools, ready-made integrations with your existing tech stack, inventory distribution capabilities, and more.

 What does fair holding cost pricing look like?

 Finding an inventory storage solution that comes with fair holding costs is essential to your business’s long-term profitability, but the cheapest storage solution won’t always be the best for your business.
 In other words, what’s best for one business will be different for another.